 When asked why Vince Senior would say no to that, Hulk Hogan replied, “Because they never done anything like that.
 It was all old school.”

 Even today, stories about difficulty working with The Hulkster is coming to light.
-Hulk Hogan also recently took shot at some modern wrestlers, as he said they should be bagging groceries.
+Hulk Hogan also recently took a shot at some modern wrestlers, as he said they should be bagging groceries.

 Hulk Hogan might be controversial, but he is still one of the biggest names in the pro wrestling business for a reason.
 We will have to see if he finally gets that retirement match, because he’s also been ramping up his training routine.